abandroid/gcm/README.md

     api_key: "..."
 ```

-Now you can retrieve your GCM client as follows.
+Now you can retrieve the client as follows.

 ```php
 $client = $this->get('endroid.gcm.client');